APolk10/ClientPhotographySite/README.md

-# Photagraphy website we made for a close friend to showcase his work and promote his business.
+# Photography website built for a client
 TBD